 CURB LINE - The vertical plane of the street side of a curb.

-DAY CARE - A use which provides daytime An operation providing daytime care and supervision of any number of children or handicapped, disabled or elderly adults not related by blood or marriage and that is licensed by the appropriate state agency.
+DAY CARE A use which provides daytime care and supervision of any number of children or handicapped, disabled or elderly adults not related by blood or marriage and licensed by the appropriate state agency.